Taob-arch/Portal-2-External-Modding-Guide/readme.md

 at first, we need to get the 'HWND' of Portal 2, a 'HWND' stands for the 'Handle to the window', allowing usto access the window.

-to do this, werun a simple 'FindWindowA()' command.
+to do this, we run a simple 'FindWindowA()' command.
-FindWindowA requires a 'class name'and a 'window name', theclass name we can leave as null (NULL in c++),and for the window name, "PORTAL 2 - Direct3D 9" the window name may change based on game settings ect, so make sure to equate for that in your code.
+FindWindowA requires a 'class name'and a 'window name', the class name we can leave as null (NULL in c++),and for the window name, "PORTAL 2 - Direct3D 9" the window name may change based on game settings ect, so make sure to equate for that in your code.
-FindWindowA returns the 'HWND' of the window, we canmake this into a global variable for the restof the methods to use.
+FindWindowA returns the 'HWND' of the window, we can make this into a global variable for the restof the methods to use.

 the next thing we need is the process ID, that we can get with the function 'GetWindowThreadProcessId' GetWindowThreadProcessId requires a HWNDof a window, of which, we can just use the HWND we received from the FindWindowA above,